NVIDIA-AI-IOT/clip-distillation/README.md

     --pretrained laion2b_s34b_b79k
 ```

+This will write the ouptput embeddings to the folder ``data/embeddings``, with filenames that match the image filenames, except for the file extensions.

 > Note: For available model names and pretrained weight identifiers please reference [OpenCLIP Repo](https://github.com/mlfoundations/open_clip/blob/fb72f4db1b17133befd6c67c9cf32a533b85a321/src/open_clip/pretrained.py#L227).

 For the full set of arguments please type